Mi-V-Soft-RISC-V/PolarFire-Eval-Kit/dgc_readmes/dgc4/README.md

 ## <a name="Software Provided"></a> Software Provided
 There are two programs included with this configuration:
-* **miv-rv32i-systick-blinky.hex**: A Hex program configured to run from TCM's address (0x4000_0000).
-The program is initialized in the uPROM system controller component (PF_uPROM).
+* **miv-rv32i-systick-blinky.hex**: A Hex program configured to run from LSRAM's address (0x8000_0000).
+MIV_RV32 reset vector is setup to boot from 0x8000_0000.

-    > The example hex program was created using  miv-rv32i-systick-blinky in release mode (miv32i-Release).
+    > The example hex program was created using  miv-rv32i-systick-blinky in release mode (miv32imc-Release).
 For more information about the project go to bare metal example: [miv-rv32i-systick-blinky](https://mi-v-ecosystem.github.io/_redirects/mi-v-soft-risc-v/miv-rv32i-systick-blinky)

-## <a name="Design Guide Configuration - DGC3: PF uPROM Boot"></a> Design Guide Configuration - DGC3: PF uPROM Boot
+## <a name="Design Guide Configuration - DGC4: Basic Peripherals"></a> Design Guide Configuration - DGC4: Basic Peripherals

 ### Features
 The Libero designs include the following features: